Blog

 DETAILED VIEW

 With a headless site, all content can be delivered far faster.
-This is because the entire page including all content can be pre-generated in the fastest possible way, delivering the entire page contents in less than a second to your customer
+This is because the entire page including all content can be pre-generated and cached at the edge so it loads as fast as possible, delivering the entire page contents in less than a second to your customer's device.

 SIMPLE VIEW